LSSTDESC/firecrown/examples/des_y1_3x2pt/README.md

 ## Generating the `firecrown` Inputs

-Note, this code below only has to be run if you want to generate the firscrown inputs from the DES Y1 3x2pt data products.
-These files are stored in the repo directly in `examples/des_y1_3x2pt/des_data`.
+Note, this code below only has to be run if you want to generate the firecrown inputs from the DES Y1 3x2pt data products.
+These files are stored in the repo with tar  at `examples/des_y1_3x2pt/des_data.tar.gz`.
 You do not have to make them yourself.

 To generate the `firecrown` inputs, first download the DES Y1 3x2pt data products [here](http://desdr-server.ncsa.illinois.edu/despublic/y1a1_files/chains/2pt_NG_mcal_1110.fits).